 - Recording or Transcript.
 The Hearing Officer will arrange for the live hearing to be recorded.
 Each party will receive a copy of the recorded live hearing upon request.
 Parties may prepare a transcript of the recording at their own expense.
 Neither the parties nor their advisors may disseminate the record or transcript or use such record or transcript for any purpose unrelated to the Title IX formal resolution process or related civil proceeding.

 - Opening Statements and Closing Arguments.
 At the sole discretion of the Hearing Officer, the parties may make opening and/or closing statements at the live hearing.
 The Hearing Officer will determine the time that is allotted for each.

 - Pre-Hearing Determinations.
-No later than ten (10) workdays prior to the live hearing, the Hearing Officer shall decide (1) whether to exclude any of the proposed evidence or witnesses, and the basis upon which such evidence or witness is excluded; (2) whether to allow opening statements and closing arguments and the time allotted for both; and, (3) whether any additional evidence or witness statement(s) shall be excluded because a party or witness will not be subjected to cross-examination.
+No later than ten (10) workdays prior to the live hearing, the Hearing Officer shall decide (1) whether to exclude any of the proposed evidence or witnesses, and the basis upon which such evidence or witness is excluded; and (2) whether to allow opening statements and closing arguments and the time allotted for both.

 - Rules of Conduct During the Live Hearing.
 All live hearings will be closed to the public and witnesses will be present only during their testimony.
 For live hearings that use technology, the Hearing Officer shall ensure that appropriate protections are in place to maintain confidentiality.